pk-470/Supermod/README.md

 - Checking whether the user has already submitted an album or not
 - Checking if the album is already submitted or if it has appeared in the server before
-- Creators, friends and partners ads
 - Fetching releases filtered by artist, genre etc.

 Other changes:

-- Complete reorganisation of the package structure
+- Improvement of the post_split function